 Run an end-to-end example

-Now let’s run the whole lead generation flow from the perspective of a founder using Stripe and Shopify as the competitive wedge.
+Now run the workflow from the perspective of a founder using Stripe and Shopify as the wedge.

 Input: